 Muzzling is only appropriate in certain circumstances.
-If the dog is vomiting, having respiratory issues, has any mouth wound or bleeding, or is unconscious, then it is not recommended.
+If the dog is vomiting, having respiratory issues, has a chest injury or a short nose as brachycephalic breeds do, then it is not recommended.

 If you don’t have a muzzle or it is not an appropriate size, you could try to fashion one.
 Stockings, a tie, or a piece of bandage or gauze could work.
 Make a knot in the middle of the fabric and then loop it around the dog’s muzzle before bringing it up under the chin to tie behind the ears.
 Make sure that it is not so tight that it is impeding breathing; a dog often pants more when in pain or distress.

 Sometimes gently covering a dog’s head with a towel or blanket can calm her enough to let you check her over.